TCDocProc/arch/README.md

 ```

-Upon completion `./arch_ubuntu run` returns:
+Upoun completion `./arch_ubuntu run` returns:
 `Starting development sever at http://<ip>:<port>/`
 you can run the webapp using the returned URL.

 *All packages installed by `./arch_ubuntu install` are inside of a virtual env, so it will not conflict with your existing development setup.*

 ##Usage Instructions (After Installed & Running)
-If you are not logged in you will be presented with two login options, OpenEMR login or Local login.
+If you are not logged in you will be presented with two login options, OpenEMR login or Local Sample User Login.

 ###OpenEMR
 Using the OpenEMR approach your pathways will be automatically retrieved for you and presented using our patient interface.
 The login credentials are prefilled and you can simply just login.

-####Proc Table
+####Proc Table Placement
+$file_path is the variable to change in the tcd_doc_proc.php file to make the xml file your targeting configurable.

+Place the tcd_doc_proc.php file in the root OpenEMR web folder, usually /var/www/site, but may vary depending on your installation.

 ###Local
 Using the local approach allows you to specify your own pathway XML file or use our sample file.